sharqX/nvim-config/README.md

-# 🚀 Modern Neovim Configuration
+# 🚀 My Neovim Configuration

 A carefully crafted Neovim configuration built for modern development workflows.
 This setup provides a powerful, efficient, and beautiful coding environment with intelligent completion, LSP support, and intuitive keybindings.